Richer US households fueling a hot job sector: 'wealth work'

 "They contribute to this jittery, anxious moment," said Mark Muro, a senior fellow at the Brookings Institution.
 "It's a boom that also feels precarious."

-In data analyzed exclusively for The Associated Press, Muro calculates that there were 3.2 million wealth worker jobs in 2017, up from 2.8 million in 2010.
-They have grown faster than such traditional occupations as sales, education, manufacturing and office administrative work.
-Their pay averaged about $36,000 in 2017, far below the average for all occupations of $51,000.

-At the same time, wealth work has been a crucial source of jobs and income, particularly for those without college degrees, Autor wrote in a paper earlier this year.
+At the same time, wealth work has been a crucial source of jobs and income, particularly for those without college degrees, Autor and Anna Salomons of Utrecht University wrote in a paper earlier this year.

-Wealth positions also hold one advantage: Because these jobs require personal interaction, they are immune to the threat of automation and outsourcing.

 "You can't have someone spotting you on a weight bench from China," said Lucas Puente, formerly the chief economist at Thumbtack, an online small business marketplace.